• Skip to main content

 • plastic wrap (optional for freezing)

-What is the trick to preventing a soggy bottom pie crust?
+How to prevent a soggy bottom pie crust:

 I learned this trick just recently, and I swear by it.